influxdata/telegraf/plugins/inputs/http_listener/README.md

 When chaining Telegraf instances using this plugin, CREATE DATABASE requests receive a 200 OK response with message body `{"results":[]}` but they are not relayed.
 The output configuration of the Telegraf instance which ultimately submits data to InfluxDB determines the destination database.

+Enable TLS by specifying the file names of a service TLS certificate and key.
+Include one or more CA certificate file names if using a private PKI.

+Enable mutually authenticated TLS and authorize client connections by signing certificate authority by including a list of allowed CA certificate file names in ````ssl_allowed_client_certificate_authorities````.

 See: [Telegraf Input Data Formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md#influx).

 **Example:**